Emmy-Winning ‘Slatersville’ Documentary Series Returns to Ocean State Media

 “The building had a magnetic pull to me.
 I’m relieved to know that as I made the film, I wasn’t the only person interested in it,” he says.

 What originally started out as a feature film quickly turned into a much larger project, and is now an eleven-episode series covering almost 240 years of Rhode Island history.
-Season one starts with the town’s founding by John and Samuel Slater and continues until 1915.
-Season two, which premiered earlier this year, covers the village’s purchase and revival by Henry P. Kendall and its sometimes difficult history through the 1900s.
+Season one, consisting of episodes one through five, starts with the town’s founding by John and Samuel Slater and continues until 1915.
+Season two, featuring episodes six through eight, covers Kendall’s purchase of the village and its sometimes difficult history through the 1900s.

 “He comes in and really flips the village.
 It was in a real place of dark turmoil for years.
 It’s his second mill to build his mill empire, and he loves the place,” de Rezendes says.